What Is Amdahl’s Law?

 Amdahl’s law helps by providing a quick estimate of what trade-offs are available.
 By devoting more hardware to a certain portion of a computation chain, we can determine what speedup factor we can achieve.

 Conversely, we can use the law to quickly estimate which section of a program we can profitably optimize.
-A code portion where sequential operations dominate will only give mediocre return on investment if we attempt to speed it up via parallelization.
+A code portion where sequential operations dominate will only give mediocre return on investment (ROI) if we attempt to speed it up via parallelization.

 Limitations of Amdahl’s Law